gtpower3/ProjectFinancer/README.md

 **Possible future updates include (but are not limited to):**

 - Full light/dark theme support include support for following system theme
+- Support for multiple accounts with separate balances (like maybe a savings account etc)
 - Storing transactions in the cloud
+- Option to include user's current location (stored as coordinates) when adding a new transaction
 - Daily push notifications to remind user to add any new transactions
 - Lots of design stuff
   ... and more!